Introduction to the service

 Information to users

-The Computational Biology Lab and, particularly, its basic infrastructure (CAR cluster) furnish a cross-service to all research groups at the CEAB.
+The Computational Biology Lab and, particularly, its basic infrastructure (CAR cluster) furnish a cross-service to all research groups at the CEAB and external users.